Transformative Leadership in Theology and Social Justice

 More personally, I am a partner, a parent, a lover of good long runs or a leisurely walk on the beach.
-Please reach out if you would like to consult, need a speaker, or just want to be in conversation.
+Thank you for taking the time to visit this website.
+I hope you will reach out if you would like to consult, need a speaker, or just want to be in conversation.

 Contact information: